Mokapot: Building a Local AWS Mock That Actually Works

 · go

-So I built mokapot: a single Go binary that implements the SQS and SNS wire protocols well enough that standard AWS SDKs (Go, Node.js, PHP, Python) connect to localhost:4566 without credentials or configuration changes.
+So I built mokapot: a single Go binary that implements the SQS and SNS wire protocols well enough that standard AWS SDKs — Go, Node.js, PHP, Python — connect to localhost:4566 without credentials or configuration changes.
+No Docker.
+No Python runtime.
+No existential dread.

+Let’s talk about scope.
 The goal was never feature parity with AWS.
-It was protocol compliance with the operations that matter for development and testing:
+Feature parity is a trap.
+The goal was protocol compliance with the operations that matter for development and testing:

 • SQS: create/delete/list queues, send/receive/delete messages, long polling, visibility timeouts, delay queues, dead-letter queues with redrive, batch operations, message attributes, purge with cooldown